jhrcek/sloview/README.md

 ## Features & TODOs
 - [x] Parse server.log placed in static directory
 - [x] filtering of server.log messages based on log level
+- [x] configure which message fields are displayed
+- [x] per log level aggregation of message counts
 - [ ] Uploading server.log files for analysis
-- [x] per log level aggregation of message counts
 - [ ] detection & aggregation of stacktraces in messages

 ## How to run it